trivago/gollum/docs/producers/file.rst

 Folders in the file path will be created if necessary.
 If configured, a log rotation can be triggered by sending a SIG_HUP.
 You can use ``kill -1 $(cat gollum.pid)`` to achieve this.
 To create a pidfile you can start gollum with the -p option.
+This producer does not implement a fuse breaker.
+See the `API documentation <http://gollum.readthedocs.org/en/latest/producers/file.html>`_ for additional details.

 Parameters